Loading ...

 • Prohibit new attempts after due date: Students cannot start new attempts once due date and time has passed.

-• Allow classroom conversations: Allows students to collaborate and with each other.
-For more information, see Using Class Conversations.
+• Allow classroom conversations: Allows students to collaborate with each other.
+For more information, visit Using Class Conversations.

 6. Select Attempts allowed and Grade using to edit how tests are graded and submitted.
 For more information about grade categories, see the Using Gradebook Categories article.

-8. Select any of the options under Assessment results to open the Assessment results timing panel.
+7. Select any of the options under Assessment results to modify the settings.

 9. Select Save.